cabecrandall/260-Startup/README.md

 ## Service deliverable

-For this deliverable I added backend endpoints that receives votes and returns the voting totals.
+For this deliverable I converted the service to fetch API endpoints for... **HUUH**

 - **Node.js/Express HTTP service** -
-- **Static middleware for frontend** -
+- **Static middleware for frontend** - files served through express for frontend application, located in "public"
-- **Calls to third party endpoints** -
+- **Calls to third party endpoints** - Calls google maps API on the homepage
 - **Backend service endpoints** -
 - **Frontend calls service endpoints** -